Chris Bennett: All Wired Up

 Ask Me Anything!

-Q: What’s your favorite restaurant?
+Q: What’s your favorite sports team?

-Q: What’s your favorite holiday?
+Q: What’s your dream car?